Soliprem/website/content/posts/gun_deaths_paper/index.md

 ---
 title: "An analysis of the correlation between gun regulation and public safety in the United States of America"
 date: 2024-04-02T00:56:05+02:00
-toc: true
-author: Francesco Prem Solidoro, Michele Salvi
+draft: false
+slug: "multi-author"
+authors:
+    - "michelesalvi"
 tags: ["Research", "Paper", "Statistics", "GunControl"]
 ---

-   *Abstract*---
+# Abstract

 The aim of this paper is to provde a summary analysis of the data regarding the effectiveness of gunrestriction policy in diminishing the numberof gun-related deaths.
 We do so by conducting an analysis of three different datasets, and by combining the data we gathered from them, and constructing a linear regression model.
 The constructed linear regression model shows a negative correlation between the gun-related death rate and the amount of legislation present within the state.
 This suggests that it's possible for legislation to have a positive effect on gun-related deaths.

 # Introduction